Antimicrobial Resistance (TPAMR)

 Items needed from others:

 1. Mentor Recommendation Letters.
-Primary mentor and co-mentors must follow the below format when preparing their respective support letters.
+Primary mentor and two co-mentors must follow the below format when preparing their respective support letters.
 Mentors are to email their letters directly to Elizabeth Lawrence el53@rice.edu.

 2. Two (2) additional Letters of Recommendation from people other than your mentors.
 The recommenders should email them directly to Elizabeth Lawrence el53@rice.edu.